smsabir/react-firebase-app/README.md

-#RideNin is a ticket booking app made with react.
+#RideNin is a ticket booking app made with ReactJS.

 #Technology used:
 React, Bootstrap, React hooks, React Router, FireBase.